Journal Article Annotations

 2021, 3rd Quarter

-Annotations by Liliya Gershengoren, MD, MPH
+Annotations by Mary Burke, MD and Liliya Gershengoren, MD, MPH

 Results from this meta-analysis demonstrate an association between PMDD and suicidality.
 Women with PMDD are at higher risk of suicide attempts and ideation by almost seven- and fourfold, respectively.
 Furthermore, PMS and premenstrual symptoms are risk factors for suicidal ideation but not suicide attempts.